-Ryan completed his education and training at the University of Northern Colorado, Kent State University, and Johns Hopkins Medicine.
-He’s currently in the executive education program at Columbia University in sustainable food systems.
+Ryan completed his education and training at the University of Northern Colorado, Kent State University, Johns Hopkins Medicine, and Columbia University.
 He’s written hundreds of articles on nutrition, exercise, and health, authored Drop The Fat Act & Live Lean, A Guide to Plant-Based Eating, and co-authored The Essentials of Sport and Exercise Nutrition Certification Manual.
-You might have seen him in Time, U.S. News and World Report, Muscle & Fitness, Men’s Health, Rodale Organic Life, Greatist, Precision Nutrition, Buzzfeed, Relevant, Furthermore from Equinox, Alan Aragon’s Research Review, or VegNews.
+You might have seen him in Time, U.S. News and World Report, Muscle & Fitness, Parade, Good Housekeeping, Good + Well, Men’s Health, Rodale Organic Life, Greatist, Precision Nutrition, Buzzfeed, Relevant, Furthermore from Equinox, Alan Aragon’s Research Review, or VegNews.
 He has experience on farms, in food waste recovery, in nutritional counseling, and in school lunch programs.
-Currently, he teaches sustainable cooking to middle schoolers; he teaches about food and water at SUNY Purchase in NY; and he teaches yoga to those recovering from addiction and psychiatric illness at Silver Hill Hospital in Connecticut.
+Currently, he teaches at SUNY Purchase; he is an adviser with Precision Nutrition; he offers online nutrition/exercise coaching; and he teaches trauma-informed yoga at Silver Hill Hospital.
 For more about Ryan, go to ryandandrews.com.

 - Eating to Prevent the Apocalypse

 - Describe the current environmental burdens we face related to greenhouse gas emissions, water resources, and land degradation.

 - Identify how livestock production, wasted food, and agricultural practices can influence the environment.